edsonportosilva/OptiCommPy/README.md

 How can I contribute?
 ---------------------
 If you want to contribute to this project, just implement the feature you want and send me a pull request.
-If you want to suggest new features or discuss anything related to OpticCommPy, please get in touch with me (edsonporto88@gmail.com).
+If you want to suggest new features or discuss anything related to OptiCommPy, please get in touch with me (edsonporto88@gmail.com).

 Requirements/Dependencies
 -------------------------